Open-Wine-Components/umu-database/README.md

 * The same applies here.
 Each different non-steam version protonfix -should- be a symlink to the steam version protonfix UNLESS it requires different fixes.

 If no store and/or codename is specified it will search instead search the 'umu' gamefixes directory instead of the store directory for the UMU ID.

+5\.
+Optionally include a commonly used acronym for the game:

+* For example "WoW" is an acronym for World of Warcraft (or also World of Warships)

+6\.
+Optionally include a note:

+* For example Genshin Impact has two standalone versions.
+One from Hoyo, one from PlayPC.
+Leave a note stating which one it is.